top of page

 Key Research Findings

-Yield Improvement: Studies have shown that the application of potassium-solubilizing bacteria increases crop yields by 10-20%, particularly in potassium-deficient soils.
+Yield Improvement: Studies have shown that the application of potassium solubilizing bacteria increases crop yields by 10-20%, particularly in potassium-deficient soils.

 Potassium is indispensable for healthy plant growth and optimal crop production.
 Addressing potassium deficiencies through sustainable practices and advanced technologies is vital for improving agricultural productivity and resilience.
 By adopting an integrated approach to potassium management, farmers can ensure better yields, higher quality produce, and a healthier environment.